Ancient Merchant Ships

 Hatshepsut’s fleet sailing back from Puntland (ca. 1450 BC), relief found in Deir el-Bahari temple.

-Later on, Ramesses II won a famous battle against the Sea Peoples ca. 1278 BC and provided shipbuilding assistance to the Hittites in ca. 1259 BC (Tablet KUB III 82 found at Boghazkoy/Hattusa[15] [16]).
+Later on, Ramesses II won a famous battle against the Sea Peoples ca. 1277 BC and provided shipbuilding assistance to the Hittites in ca. 1258 BC (Tablet KUB III 82 found at Boghazkoy/Hattusa[15] [16]).
 Ramesses III’s war ships are shown on the Medinet Habou relief (ca. 1180 BC) where it can be noted that the lower yard has been removed so that the sail has a lose foot[17].
-This development can perhaps be seen as opening the way to the lateen sail concept that will emerge around 1400 years later.
+This is a major development that enables sailing closer into the wind direction, and it can perhaps be seen as opening the way to the lateen sail concept that will emerge around 1400 years later.

 In this period, the Egyptian pharaoh Necho II sent an expedition to circumnavigate Africa (ca. 600 BC).